 - Purchase Desired Extras or Decorations

-- You can pre-purchase photo packages
+- You can pre-purchase photo packages.

 - You can pre-purchase SPA services

-- Book Shows / Entertainment
+- Book Shows / Entertainment (Mainly Royal Caribbean Oasis and Icon Class Ships)

 - Complete your Online Check-In

 - This is a pretty quick process.
-You’ll enter your citizenship document information, upload a passport like photo, provide an emergency contact, and setup your Onboard Account.
+You’ll enter your citizenship document information, upload a passport-like photo, provide an emergency contact, and set up your Onboard Account.

 - Purchase any additional items that you want to bring on the cruise